1964, The Supremes record “Where Did Our Love Go” at Motown Studios in Detroit. The song would become the first of their five number one singles.

 1976, Genesis appeared at the Beacon Theater in New York.

 1979, Aerosmith played at the Los Angeles Memorial Coliseum, the first night on their 38-date Night In The Rut tour.

 1980, Van Halen performed at the Northlands Coliseum, Edmonton, Alberta.

 1985, American songwriter J Fred Coots died aged 87.
-Co-wrote, “Santa Claus Is Coming To Town,”and the Pat Boone US No.1 hit “Love Letters In The Sand.”
+He co-wrote, “Santa Claus Is Coming To Town,” and the Pat Boone US number one hit “Love Letters In The Sand.”
 He wrote over 700 songs.

 1994, Electrician Gary Smith who was working at Kurt Cobain’s house in Seattle discovered Cobain’s body lying on the floor in the greenhouse.
 Local radio station KXRX broke the news at 9:40 am that the Nirvana singer and guitarist was dead.
 A shotgun was found next to Cobain’s body.
 A suicide note was found that said, “I haven’t felt the excitement of listening to as well as creating music, along with really writing . . . for too many years now”.
 A high concentration of heroin and traces of Valium were also found in Cobain’s body.

 2010, Malcolm McLaren former manager of the Sex Pistols, the New York Dolls, and Bow Wow Wow died from cancer aged 64.
 As a solo artist he scored the 1983 UK number three single “Double Dutch.”
 He set up the fashion store Let It Rock in the late 60’s with Vivienne Westwood selling rubber and fetish gear.